1. Home>

 te habrías encontradoyou would have found

-Ella / Él / Ustedse habría encontrados/he would have found, you (formal) would have found
+Ella / Él / Ustedse habría encontrados/he would have found

 Nosotras / Nosotrosnos habríamos encontradowe would have found